A lustrous

 -SOUTH FLORIDA CLASSICAL REVIEW

-As a concert artist, she was recently seen on stage of the Madison Symphony Orchestra collaborating with Principal Organist, Greg Zelek, in a cabaret themed concert for voice and organ.
-Additionally, Ms. Saavedra has been a featured soloist with the Pensacola Symphony Orchestra and The Choral Society of Pensacola singing in Mozart’s Coronation Mass and Handel’s Messiah.
-Other concert appearances include her feature as the soprano soloist in Vaughan Williams’ Serenade to Music and Symphony No. 3 with the Brevard Music Center Orchestra.
+As a concert artist, Ms. Saavedra has appeared with the Pensacola Symphony Orchestra and The Choral Society of Pensacola singing in Mozart’s Coronation Mass and Handel’s Messiah; and as a soloist in Vaughan Williams’ Serenade to Music and Symphony No. 3 with the Brevard Music Center Orchestra.

 Ms. Saavedra is currently completing her Artist Diploma in Opera Studies at the Juilliard School.
-She holds a Master's Degree in Vocal Performance & Literature from the Eastman School of Music where she received the First Prize at the Friends of Eastman Opera Competition in 2015, and a Bachelor's Degree in Vocal Performance from Florida International University.
+She holds a Master's Degree in Vocal Performance & Literature from the Eastman School of Music, where she received the First Prize at the Friends of Eastman Opera Competition in 2015.
+She holds a Bachelor's Degree in Vocal Performance from Florida International University.